Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 &nbsp;&nbsp;&nbsp;&nbsp;The metastore administrator can assign access to the file by creating a storage credential and sharing it with a group that includes everyone who needs access to the file.

-#### A data engineer needs to copy an external table from their default Hive metastore to the Unity Catalog metastore.
+#### A data engineer needs to copy an external table from their default Hive metastore to the Unity Catalog metastore.(creuppa)
 #### Which of the following are required to upgrade the table to be managed by Unity Catalog?
 Select three responses.

 &nbsp;&nbsp;&nbsp;&nbsp;The data engineer must create their own Hive metastore.
 &nbsp;&nbsp;&nbsp;&nbsp;T**he data engineer must have a storage credential with an IAM role that authorizes Unity Catalog to access the tables’ location path.**
 &nbsp;&nbsp;&nbsp;&nbsp;**The data engineer must be granted CREATE EXTERNAL TABLE permission on the external location of the table to be upgraded.**
 &nbsp;&nbsp;&nbsp;&nbsp;The data engineer must have workspace administrator level privileges.
 &nbsp;&nbsp;&nbsp;&nbsp;**The data engineer must have the file path to an external location that references the storage credential.**